 8. A Lack of Navigation and Security

-When it comes to mLearning, no matter the effort invested in creating suitable content, it all becomes worthless without proper navigation.
+When it comes to learning, no matter the effort invested in creating suitable content, it all becomes worthless without proper navigation.

-The built-in features should guide the beginners.
+The built-in features should guide beginners.
 However, the design can’t outshine their functionality.

 9. Not Tracking the Growth